 Cannabis in the Community

 The Town and Village wish to have robust community conversations about whether and how to allow retail cannabis in the community.
-The first live community forum will take place on Tuesday, December 7th from 4:30-5:30pm.
-A short presentation on the state and local context for retail cannabis legalization will be followed by a question and answer session with Town and Village community development officials.
-All community members are welcome to attend through the following options:
+The first live community forum took place on Tuesday, December 7th from 4:30-5:30pm.
+A short presentation on the state and local context for retail cannabis legalization was followed by a question and answer session with Town and Village community development officials.
+View a recording of the first community forum and the presentation slide deck.

 Regulation of Cannabis Operations through Zoning

 Regardless of whether retail sale of cannabis is allowed, municipalities can control some aspects of how any cannabis establishment (retail or otherwise) operates through zoning and public nuisance laws.
 These may include mechanisms such as only allowing certain types of cannabis establishments in certain zoning districts, imposing specific conditions to avoid or mitigate public impacts, establishing an overlay district to impose specific standards across multiple underlying zoning districts, or requiring that certain performance standards be met.
 Zoning bylaws are drafted and reviewed through the Planning Commission of each municipality prior to final approval by the Selectboard or Trustees.
 The Town Planning Commission discussed this issue in March 2022, as summarized in staff's memo to the Planning Commission on Cannabis Regulations.